amerocu/cookitter/README.md

 ### Needed

-- feat: empty (white) portal for first and last page
 - feat: show how much it took to render the elements
 - feat: if the user does an undo, pause the sync for 1 second